Jeera Rice

 Ingredients for cumin rice.

-• Ghee: Vegetable, corn, and canola oil work too.
+• Ghee – A rich, flavorful fat used for frying the spices.
+Vegetable, corn, and canola oil work, too.
 Unsalted butter is a good substitute as well.

-• Indian bay leaves: Regular bay leaves work too.
+• Indian bay leaves – Regular bay leaves can be used as a substitute.

-• Strand mace: It’s an aromatic spice used in Middle Eastern and Indian foods.
+• Strand mace – This is an aromatic spice used in Middle Eastern and Indian foods.
 If you can’t find it at a specialty baking store or online, you can substitute it for a tiny pinch of ground nutmeg (less than 1/4 teaspoon.)

 Do I Have To Use Basmati Rice?